-We believe that the world is ever changing and we are equipping students with the skills they will need for a job that probably hasn’t even been invented yet.
+We believe that the world is ever changing and we are equipping pupils with the skills they will need for a job that probably hasn’t even been invented yet.

-Mathematics equips students with a uniquely powerful set of tools to understand and change the world.
+Mathematics equips pupils with a uniquely powerful set of tools to understand and change the world.

 We therefore aim to develop successful learners who are numerate, creative and enquiring and able to solve problems, as we believe that this is at the heart of mathematics.

-All members of the team aim to inspire a love of mathematics encouraging students to see the subject in a positive light.
+All members of the team aim to inspire a love of mathematics encouraging pupils to see the subject in a positive exciting light.

-We hope we stimulate moments of Eureka when students solve problems, suddenly see connections or have flashes of insight and inspiration.
+We hope we stimulate moments of Eureka when pupils solve problems, suddenly see connections or have flashes of insight and inspiration.

-At KS3 all students study mathematics for 4 lessons a week.
+At KS3 all pupils study mathematics for 4 lessons a week.
 The curriculum is designed to fulfil the requirements of both the National Curriculum and the Mathematics Framework.
-Mathematical skills and knowledge are delivered in short units and all students study elements of Number, Algebra, Geometry and measures, Ratio, proportion and rates of change, Probability and Statistics.
+Mathematical skills and knowledge are delivered in short units and all pupils study elements of Number, Algebra, Geometry and measures, Ratio, proportion and rates of change, Probability and Statistics.

-There is an increased focus in maths now on STEM learning (Science, Technology, Engineering and Maths).
-Which is why we have introduced some exciting projects based around this.
+There is an increased focus in mathematics now on STEM learning (Science, Technology, Engineering and Mathematics).
+Which is why we continue to introduce exciting projects and trips based around this.

 As a faculty we aim to nurture and encourage all our budding mathematicians.
-Last year we had a number of business days where local companies such as Intel and Nationwide came into Lawn Manor Academy and ran workshops with our students.
-It was a chance for all our students to apply the skills they have learnt in class to real life situations.
+Last year we had a number of business days where local companies such as Intel and Nationwide came into Lawn Manor Academy and ran workshops with our pupils.
+It was a chance for all our pupils to apply the skills they have learnt in class to real life situations.

-We also have strong links with the local primary schools and work closely with these schools to get students more engaged and excited about maths.
-Each year Lawn Manor Academy Maths faculty enter our students in the national Maths Challenge and have had some great achievements by students.
+We also have strong links with the local primary schools and work closely with these schools to get pupils more engaged and excited about mathematics.
+Each year Lawn Manor Academy Mathematics faculty enter our pupils in the national Mathematics Challenge and have had some great achievements by pupils.

 We aim to provide a rich breadth of curriculum which is tailored to the needs of the individual and maximises their learning experience.
 This is evident in our learning pathways in KS4 particularly.

-All students start the GCSE Maths course in year 9 and complete this in year 11.
-The teachers in the Mathematics faculty assess the students on a regular basis and identify gaps in knowledge that they will address in the planning of their lessons.
-Regular exam practise in the KS4 lesson gives the students an appreciation of what the questions will look like in their final exam.
+All pupils start the GCSE Mathematics course in Year 9 and complete this in Year 11.
+The teachers in the Mathematics faculty assess the pupils on a regular basis and identify gaps in knowledge that they will address in the planning of their lessons.
+Regular exam practise in the KS4 lessons gives the pupils an appreciation of what the questions will look like in their final exam.

 The Maths faculty is well resourced and we aim to used varied and stimulating materials to engage all our learners.
-We have a suite of specialist rooms all of which have interactive whiteboards, enabling us to use active approaches to learning and teaching.
+We have a suite of specialist rooms all of which have interactive whiteboards & visualisers, enabling us to use active approaches to teaching and learning.
 We use a range of resources to encourage and develop all types of learners.
 We provide this in the form of Hegarty Maths, an outstanding resource that provides the pupils with not only practise questions what they are learning in lessons but also video tutorials on how to apply each skill if they need to revise it..